West Coast Tai Poutini Conservation Board members

 Introduction

-Katie is a dairy farmer from Lake Brunner, a Director of Westland Milk Products, and a Director on the Predator Free 2050 Limited Board.
+Katie is a dairy farmer, a Director on the Predator Free 2050 Limited Board, the Chair of Predator Free South Westland, a member of the Todd Foundation board, and is the Director of The Aspen Institute New Zealand.
 She was the National President of Federated Farmers NZ between 2017-20, the first female president in the history of the organisation.
 Katie is experienced in leadership, advocacy, and governance in the agricultural sector.
 Katie has also served on the National Animal Welfare Advisory Committee, chaired the West Coast TB Free Committee, and was a member of the Farmer Mental Wellness Strategy Group.
 She has proven environmental and community leadership abilities, and has an extensive network of contacts within New Zealand.

 Veronica Baldwin of Christchurch